 And a spot along the river called Mexican Moose that serves up burritos.

 A lot of Denali climbers use Talkeetna as their homebase prior to climbing, which means you can meet some really interesting people at the coffee shop or restaurant.
 The local cemetery has a monument to those who have lost their lives trying to summit Mt.
-McKinley.
+Denali (McKinley.)

 If you’re doing an Alaska adventure, take the time to detour to Talkeetna on your way to Denali.
-And say hi to Mayor Stubbs, who can often be found around Nagley’s General Store.
+And explore the hotspots formerly frequented by Mayor Stubbs, like Nagley’s General Store.
 I did not have the pleasure of meeting hizzonor.
-But I won’t question his authority, considering this cat has more Facebook friends than me.
+But I won’t question his authority, considering this cat had more Facebook friends than me.